Kick Your Cravings to the Curb

 How to curb your craving

 Another way is to keep calm and take a breather.
-Take a moment any time a stressful situation arises so as to not use up all of your serotonin stores.
-Also, remove unnecessary stresses from your life and find simple tweak your daily routine, such as leaving earlier to avoid traffic or taking a yoga class to release tension.
-You'll be less likely to reach for the bagels or donuts in the break room for that serotonin surge.
+Take a moment any time a stressful situation arises to not use up all of your serotonin stores.
+Also, remove unnecessary stresses from your life and find simple tweaks to your daily routine, such as leaving earlier to avoid traffic or taking a yoga class to release tension.
+You’ll be less likely to reach for the bagels or donuts in the break room for that serotonin surge.

 Lastly, try a little sunbathing.
-Our biggest source of light is also a great source to get serotonin from.
+Our biggest source of light is also a great source of serotonin.
 Ten minutes is all you need.
-If you’re feeling a little more adventurous, lay out in your birthday suit.
+If you’re feeling a little more adventurous, lay out your birthday suit.

 Why you think you need it